hownbey/portfolio/code-block-troubleshooting.md

 ## Remove smart quotes

-Smart, formatted single and double quotation marks cause linter errors in your code.
-Replace them with plain, straight single or double quotes.
+Smart, formatted single and double quotation marks cause errors in your code.
+Find and replace them with plain, straight single or double quotes.
 This applies outside your code, too.
+There is no need for smart quotes in our docs, period.

-These are smart quotes, and they ruin your linter results: “ ”, ‘ ’
+These are smart quotes, and they ruin your page results: “ ”, ‘ ’

 These are straight quotes, and they are The Way: " ", ' '